jonringer/multiple-package-versions-proposal/README.md

 assert builtins.isFunction defaultSelector;

 let
-  versionsRaw = if builtins.isPath versions then import versions else versions;
+  variantsRaw = if builtins.isPath variants then import variants else variants;
   aliasesExpr = if builtins.isPath aliases then import aliases else aliases;
   genericExpr = if builtins.isPath genericBuilder then import genericBuilder else genericBuilder;

-  aliases' = aliasesExpr { inherit lib; versions = versionsRaw; };
+  aliases' = aliasesExpr { inherit lib; variants = variantsRaw; };
-  versions' = if config.allowAliases then
+  variants' = if config.allowAliases then
-      # Not sure if aliases or versions should have priority
+      # Not sure if aliases or variants should have priority
-      versionsRaw // aliases'
+      variantsRaw // aliases'
-    else versionsRaw;
+    else variantsRaw;

   # This also allows for additional attrs to be passed through besides version and src
   mkVersionArgs = { version, ... }@args: args // rec {